-This section includes a reference to the Protocol on Advisory Groups which has been updated to refer to the current advisory group structure.
-This is attached at Appendix 2.
+This section includes a reference to the Protocol on Advisory Groups that has been updated to refer to the current Advisory Group structure.
+This protocol is attached at Appendix 3.

-Communication and Consultation
+Communicating and Consulting with Councillors

-- 7. There are two existing protocols relating to communicating and consulting with councillors and these have now been merged into one new protocol.
-The protocol outlines the timescales which are expected to be followed when enquiries are made by councillors, as well as outlining when councillors should be consulted about issues affecting their wards.
-This is attached at Appendix 3. - 8.
-The protocol on councillor/officer relations has been substantially reviewed and updated.
-It stresses mutual respect between councillors and officers and attempts to give clarity on what each can expect from the other.
-The revised protocol is attached as Appendix 4. - 9.
-The protocol on 'Handling the Media' has been updated and is attached at Appendix 5.
+The two existing protocols relating to this have been merged into one new protocol that outlines the timescales officers are expected to follow when responding to enquiries made by councillors.
+It also outlines when councillors should be consulted about issues affecting their wards.
+This is attached at Appendix 4.

+Councillor/Officer Relations

+This protocol has been substantially reviewed and updated.
+It stresses mutual respect between councillors and officers, and gives clarity on what each can expect from the other.
+The revised protocol is attached at Appendix 5.